Lab-Brat/labbrat.net/content/blog/gsoc2023/gentoo_update_intro.md

 update with `--keep-going` flag.
 ```
 gentoo-update --update-mode full --args "keep-going=y"
 ```

-After an udpate a log file will be created in `/var/log/portage/gentoo_udpate/log_<timestamp>`.
+After an update a log file will be created in `/var/log/portage/gentoo_update/log_<timestamp>`.